Google Autocomplete Scraper — Bulk avatar

 Where do these suggestions come from?

 Directly from Google's public Suggest endpoint at suggestqueries.google.com/complete/search — the same endpoint Chrome and Firefox call when you type in the address bar.
 The response is a JSON array of up to 15 suggestions per query (chrome client) or 10 (firefox client).
-No browser automation, no SerpApi, no scraping of the SERP page.

 What is alphabet expansion and why does it matter?

 Alphabet expansion is the canonical long-tail discovery technique used by every major keyword-research tool.
 For each seed, the Actor also queries <seed> a, <seed> b, …, <seed> z — 26 extra calls.
 This surfaces the most common queries that start with your seed plus any next letter.
-For example, best laptop returns 15 generic suggestions; best laptop a returns suggestions like "best laptop accessories", "best laptop antivirus", "best laptop apple"; best laptop b returns "best laptop brands", "best laptop bag", and so on.
+For example, best laptop returns 15 generic suggestions; best laptop a returns suggestions like "best laptop accessories", "best laptop antivirus"; best laptop b returns "best laptop brands", "best laptop bag", and so on.
 One seed × 26 letters × 15 suggestions = up to 390 long-tail keywords per locale.

 Should I pick chrome or firefox?